 St Albans Diocese advice about Coronavirus, how it effects church services and precautions can be found on, www.stalbans.anglican.org this is updated daily.

-Food Bank – items are always needed for desperate families; instead of leaving them at St James, please donate in-store while you shop.
+Food Bank – items are always needed for desperate families; please leave items in St James or donate in-store while you shop.

 Gilston & Eastwick: Sarah Bagnall 01279 441644 Michael Shaw: 01279 726792